daari-git/Valentine-No-Escape/README.md

 1. Upload Your Crush's Photo
 2. Replace new.jpg with a photo of your crush.
 3. Make sure the filename remains new.jpg or update it in index.html.
+4. Also put your crush name in ............
-4. Run the Project
+5. Run the Project
-5. Open index.html in your browser.
+6. Open index.html in your browser.
-6. Use Live Server in VS Code for a better experience.
+7. Use Live Server in VS Code for a better experience.
-7. Share the Fun!
+8. Share the Fun!
-8. Host the project on GitHub Pages, Vercel, or Netlify.
+9. Host the project on GitHub Pages, Vercel, or Netlify.
-9. Send the link to your crush! 😍
+10. Send the link to your crush! 😍

 # 📸 Changing the Crush's Photo
 Navigate to the assets folder (or wherever images are stored).